-Being able to share feedback among your team is critical to success and influences overall learning and achievement.
+The power of peer feedback is often overlooked, with many ignoring it’s impact on overall learning and achievement.
 Peer feedback can ultimately reduce the gap between an employee’s current performance and direct how to correct, learn, or make necessary improvements and adjustments.

 While we always appreciate feedback from higher-ups, feedback from our peers can be just as impactful (if not more!).
-So, what are some best practices to keep in mind for peer-sourced feedback?
+So, what are some best practices to remember when receiving feedback from peers?

 7 best practices for giving peer feedback

-2) Teach how to give feedback.
+Knowing how to give and receive feedback is a skill.
+Some might be better than others, but skills can be improved with regular practice.
 Companies can encourage a culture of feedback by training their employees on the art of feedback.
 Negative or positive, feedback should be clear, specific, and offer solutions or clear guidance on how improvements can be made.

 - Content of feedback